-The APE is found in the rugged, snow-capped Cascade Mountains, just a short drive from Seattle, where you can walk through the spooky 2-mile-long Tunnel of Light, find one of the oldest caches in Washington, and visit the APE tribute cache.
+The APE is found in the rugged, snow-capped Cascade Mountains, just a short drive from Seattle, where you can walk through the spooky 2-mile-long Tunnel of Light, find one of the oldest caches in Washington, and visit the the last remaining APE cache in North America.
 Plus, we hear that Sasquatch and Fen Dweller have been sighted in the area - so watch out!

 Time & place: 10:00 am - 2:00 pm on Saturday, August 19, at the Hyak trailhead in Iron Horse State Park at Snoqualmie Pass (posted coordinates).
 We'll be in the field at the far end of the parking lot.
 The park and tunnel are open dawn till dusk, so you can hang out all day if you like.
 Event map.

 We're a low-key mega: no formal activities, no group photo, and no vendors.
 This is all about a fun day in the beautiful Cascade Mountains with good friends, a spooky tunnel, and some geocaching.